Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

 ### List

 A `List` is encoded as a [Varstring31](data.md#varstring31) containing the serialized items, one by one, as defined by the schema.

+Note: since the `List` is encoded as a variable-length string, its length prefix indicates not the number of _items_, but the number of _bytes_ of all the items in their serialized form.

 ### Struct